 - 220 grit sandpaper

-The black Wise Owl Chalk Synthesis Paint is creamy and easy to apply.
+This paint is creamy and easy to apply.

 For this project, I opted to use a roller for the application of paint.
-Applying the paint with a roller created a bit of a texture to the paint.
+Applying the paint with a roller created a bit of texture to the paint.
 This turned out to actually be good as it added character and an aged look to the finish.

-Wet Distressing Clay Based Paint
+Wet Distressing Chalk Paint Paint

-You will need to play with this until you get the look you want.
-If you happen to remove too much paint, no worries.
-Simply roll back over the area with the paint and allow to dry and restart the process again.
+You will need to play with this until you get the look you want; if you remove too much paint, no worries.
+Simply roll back over the area with the paint, allow it to dry, and restart the process again.

 Using 220 grit sandpaper, I went back and lightly sanded the whole piece and focused on the wood showing through the painted areas.

 The Results Are Stunning